How to read financial statements: a small business guide

 Why it matters:

-- Plan for cash gaps so you know when you may need extra funding
+- Plan for cash gaps: know when you may need extra funding

-- Time major purchases so you make big investments when it suits your cash flow
+- Time major purchases: make big investments when cash flow allows

-- Check that you have enough cash to pay your bills and employees
+- Verify liquidity: confirm you have enough cash to pay bills and employees

 What is a cash flow statement?